-In this still life I employed various optics (a cylindrical lens, a multifaceted glass sphere, a concave mirror, and several plane front-surface mirrors) as integral elements of the overall composition.
-The holographic medium encourages the viewer to examine the space from various perspectives.
+In the work I employed various optics as integral elements of the overall composition.
+The holographic medium encourages the viewer to examine the holographic space from various perspectives.
 In the work I have attempted to incorporate conceptual ties to the past.
-For example, reflections in the small concave mirror are reminescent of anamorphic distortions popular in painting and graphics in the 17th and 18th century.
+For example, reflections in the small concave mirror are reminiscent of anamorphic distortions popular in painting and graphics in the 17th and 18th century.

-This hologram is one of a number of laser transmission holograms that I made in the 1980s and was exhibited in 1988 in Images in Time and Space, an International holography exhibit at its Los Angeles venue.
+This hologram is one of a number of laser transmission holograms that I made in the 1980s and was exhibited in Images in Time and Space, an international holography exhibit during its Los Angeles Venue.

 This hologram was exhibited in 1988 and 1992 in Images in Time and Space, an international holography exhibit at its Los Angeles and Santa Monica venues.
 To my knowledge "Night Sky" was the first mixed media work combining photography and holography to be shown in either a gallery or museum setting.
-In the piece the stars appear in depth behind the clouds in the photograph, as they would in real life.
+In the piece the stars appear in depth behind the clouds in the photograph, as they would if one were viewing the scene from the dunes in Death Valley.

 This photograph shows me at the recording plane of Fred Unterseyer's Pulse Laser Camera in North Hollywood, California